mshopf/borg-webgui/README.md

 ## Limitations and TODOs

 - At the moment, there is no handling of the backup side of borg.
 That may change in the future.
-- At the moment, borg backups have to be named `NAME-Year-Month-Date-HourMinuteSecond` (e.g. `server-2023-12-31-011505`) to be processed automatically.
+- At the moment, borg backups have to be strictly named `BACKUPNAME-YYYY-MM-DD-hhmmss` (e.g. `server-2023-12-31-011505`).
 That may change in the future.
 - At the moment there is only trivial all-or-nothing access restriction in place.
 A role based authentication model and finer granular access controls are planed.
 - There are no archive specific views ATM.